 Workplaces should be mindful of providing strong hygiene support and facilitating social distancing for the safety of their employees and patrons.
 Employees who are sick should stay at home, and employees should be checked daily for COVID-19 symptoms.

 - All retail businesses, gyms, restaurants and bars must limit the number of customers to no greater than 75% capacity.
+At least six feet between individuals of different households must be maintained.

 - Businesses should take every measure to ensure social distancing and proper hand hygiene for customers.